Viritystila/trigger/README.md

 ####
-The patterns are structured similary as in TidalCycles, meaning the duration of each pattern  [p] is one second.
+As in TidalCycles the duration of each pattern  [p] is one second, hence adding a pattern adds one second to the full cycle duration.
 The value in the pattern structure is passed in the "*-val" control-bus.

-### Things to chnage in the near future
+### TODO:
-  - Improved pattern syntax
+  - Monitor bus selection for visualizations
-  - Managing the output bus and the intial synth arguments
+  - Managing the output bus
   - Output effects
 ## License